 DS [00:43:31] You're always knowing where to go.
-Um, you, you spend a lot of time being like a bureaucrat with the nurses' union.
+You spent a lot of time being like a bureaucrat with the Nurses' Union.
 Did you ever miss being in a clinical setting?

 PW [00:43:44] I missed, at first, oh, my goodness.
 I missed it immensely.
-And it is interesting because it was the experience at VGH was, was.
-As I said, there were so many rules about what you could do.
-But I, what I loved, I, I really loved the direct patient care.
-And the same thing when I was in, doing the midwifery, it was fantastic.
-But actually at the Women's Health Information Centres, we talk to women all the time.
-So even though I wasn't doing clinical things, although I was a sessional counsellor at the, an abortion clinic while I was there, and we used to do pregnancy testing for women too, but we got to talk to women all over the country and provide them with information.
-It we, we had to be careful.
-It wasn't clinical advice because we didn't have the authority, but we provided with, with information to empower them.
+It is interesting because it was the experience at VGH was, as I said there were so many rules about what you could do.
+What I loved, I really loved the direct patient care.
+The same thing when I was doing the midwifery, it was fantastic.
+Actually at the Women's Health Information Centre, we talked to women all the time.
+So even though I wasn't doing clinical things, although I was a sessional counsellor at an abortion clinic while I was there, and we used to do pregnancy testing for women too, but we got to talk to women all over the country and provide them with information.
+We had to be careful.
+It wasn't clinical advice because we didn't have the authority, but we provided with information to empower them.
 So I felt that I was still doing that.
-And when I started working at the Nurses' Union, I, I was a firm believer in that what's good for nurses is actually good for patients.
-So that's how I kept my, the thread was still there in terms of making sure that if a nurse worked in a, in a good environment, then she could provide better care.
-And so that was the thread.
+When I started working at the Nurses' Union, I was a firm believer that what's good for nurses is actually good for patients.
+So that's how I kept-the thread was still there in terms of making sure that if a nurse worked in a good environment, then she could provide better care.
+So that was the thread.
 But I really, really missed it at first.
-At times I thought, "What on earth am I doing?"
-Because my, you know, really my passion is to be out there delivering care.
+At times I thought, "What on earth am I doing, because really my passion is to be out there delivering care."
 But anyway, I had to do it vicariously.

-DS [00:45:36] Um, I wonder if you could comment a bit on, um, uh, being a trade unionist in the, in the nursing profession.
-Um, what changes have you noticed among nurses in terms of them becoming, I'm not sure if radicalized is the word, but more aware of the fact that they're working people.
+DS [00:45:36] I wonder if you could comment a bit on being a trade unionist in the nursing profession.
+What changes have you noticed among nurses in terms of them becoming, I'm not sure if 'radicalized' is the word, but more aware of the fact that they're working people?